MaverickD650/labdocs/docs/lldap/llap.md

 - Base DN for LDAP: dc=example,dc=org
 - LDAP port: 3890

+SMTP options I currently don't use as most interactions using emails are managed by Authentik and Authelia.

 > ⚠️ **WARNING**: The default configuration is not secure and should not be used in production.
 Please change the admin password for LDAP before using LLDAP in production. ⚠️

 ## Usage